duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_basic_tutorial.md

 <pre>$ npm install {{name}}</pre>
 ```

-As you can see, this is a special type of HTML template where all of `api_result`'s properties (e.g. `version`, `description`) can be accessed by wrapping their respective names in double curly braces.
+As you can see, this is a special type of HTML template where all of `api_result`'s properties (e.g., `version`, `description`) can be accessed by wrapping their respective names in double curly braces.
 This is possible, because we passed along the `api_result` object (containing all the JSON) to the `data` parameter, which becomes the **context** for our template.

 This is what our JSON response looks like, and our template refers by name to the properties of our JSON object: